-Architecture courses at UK universities focus on the technological, design, cultural and historical elements of the subject, and lectures on history and theory will take place alongside art and 3D design.
+Architecture courses at UK universities focus on the subject's technological, design, cultural and historical elements, and lectures on history and theory will take place alongside art and 3D design.
 This provides students with the best approach to learning about each element of the profession.

 It takes seven years to become a fully qualified architect, combining five years of study followed by two years of professional training and practical work before final exams.
 Students will become members of the RIBA, the Royal Institute of British Architects, after their initial three-year undergraduate degree, before enrolling on a BArch, Diploma or March degree.